 What are my rights as an employee?

 When navigating the working world, it’s important to know your rights as an employee.
 Firstly, the Equality Act 2010 makes it illegal for employers to discriminate against you because you have a disability.
-Therefore, under the act, disabled people are protected from any discrimination across a range of work-related areas, including the application process, interview set-ups, dismissal or redundancy, aptitude or proficiency tests, as well as day-to-day life in the workplace.
+Therefore, under this act, disabled people are protected from any discrimination across a range of work-related areas, including the application process, interview set-ups, dismissal or redundancy, aptitude or proficiency tests, as well as day-to-day life in the workplace.
 You can read more about all of the ‘protected characteristics’ under the Equality Act 2010, on the GOV.UK website here.

 When it comes to the recruitment process, an employer recruiting staff is allowed to make limited enquiries about your disability or your health, but only for a specific purpose.
-Some examples of when this might be appropriate include when an employer might be trying to determine whether you’ll be able to carry out a task that’s an essential part of the job – or to help interviewers decide if reasonable adjustments need to be made for you in the selection process, or when you start work.
+Some examples of when this might be appropriate include: when an employer might be trying to determine whether you’ll be able to carry out a task that’s an essential part of the job, or to help interviewers decide if reasonable adjustments need to be made for you in the selection process or when you start work.